go-masonry/tutorial/README.md

 ### Dependencies and Constructors

-Now, before we continue with the explanations I just want to remind you (yes you should get yourself familiar with `uber-fx`) that we need to explain Fx how to build our dependency graph.
+Now, before we continue with the explanations I just want to remind you (yes you should get yourself familiar with Fx) that we need to explain Fx how to build our dependency graph.
 Since GO lacks meta programming we will need to do it explicitly.
 Do note that Mortar provides a lot of predefined `fx.Option`s, more about them later.

 To create a Dependency we need to have a function where it's return type is the Dependency.
 For example, here is a function that creates our Workshop Controller.